Reviewed by Jaysie

-While testing Arcona Vitamin A Complex Repair (PM) ($68 in the shop), I discovered a lot of debate, questions, loyalty, and both negative and positive results floating around in cyberspace about Retinoids.
+While testing Arcona Vitamin A Complex Repair (PM) ($68), I discovered a lot of debate, questions, loyalty, and both negative and positive results floating around in cyberspace about Retinoids.
 What has now become a become a mainstream ingredient in cosmetic products started out as a prescription drug, so it’s wise to remember that.

 As for the Arcona trial size I tested, I must admit that my test began and ended twice for reasons unrelated to the product, so I’ve only been able to use it for about a month continuously on my face and a little longer on my hands before I ran out of it.
 It is a lovely product to use and has a great cast of ingredients to improve and repair the skin.
 And if you’re in the pro-retinoid pack, there are no chemical ghoulies to frighten you away.
 Many antioxidants are present like quercetin flavonoid (enhances and works synergistically with any vitamin C in your skin and is thought to also be antiviral), resveratrol, and vitamin E. Super oxide dismutase is an antioxidant that has been used successfully to reduce scar tissue, however its ability to lessen wrinkles has not been proven.
 Further, SOD, as it’s commonly known, requires vitamin C and copper to be effective when taken orally, so its full benefit to skin without these additions brings up questions.
 The presence of Spin Trap is a big plus as this very smart anti-ager can actually grab errant free radicals and make them behave before they do any damage.